 2. If listed wildlife species are found, their presence shall be reported to the DEP Siting Coordination Office, the FWC's Office of Conservation Planning Services, and the USFWS.

-3. If avoidance is not feasible, the Licensee shall consult with DEP, FWC, and, if necessary, the USFWS for listed wildlife species to determine the steps appropriate for the species involved which are to be taken to avoid, minimize, mitigate, or otherwise appropriately address impacts within each agency’s respective jurisdiction.
+3. If avoidance is not Feasible, the Licensee shall consult with DEP, FWC, and, if necessary, the USFWS for listed wildlife species to determine the steps appropriate for the species involved which are to be taken to avoid, minimize, mitigate, or otherwise appropriately address impacts within each agency’s respective jurisdiction.
 These steps shall be memorialized in a Wildlife Management Plan and submitted to DEP and FWC.

 [Article IV, Section 9, Florida Constitution; Section 379.2291, F.S.; Chapter 68A-27and Rule 62-17.191, F.A.C.]